-Large legal verdicts against motor carriers are on the rise, growing in number as well as the amount, and large motor carriers are updating their training programs and safety procedures as a proactive mechanism for dealing with the threat of a large verdict.
+Large legal verdicts against motor carriers are on the rise, growing in number as well as in amount, and large motor carriers are updating their training programs and safety procedures as a proactive mechanism for dealing with the threat of a large verdict.

 "A leading example of this is the dramatic increase in use of critical event video cameras, which can quickly clarify which party is negligent, thus reducing long litigation processes," the American Transportation Research Institute (ATRI) wrote in its new report, Understanding the Impact of Nuclear Verdicts on the Trucking Industry.

 The ATRI report investigated large verdicts from 2006-2019.
 The analysis showed that in the past five years, there were nearly 300 court cases resulting in jury verdicts over $1 million against trucking fleets.
-Nuclear verdicts—those in which the jury award exceeds $10 million—have also increased.
+Nuclear verdicts — those in which the jury award exceeds $10 million — have also increased.

 ATRI also issued a follow-up report, The Impact of Small Verdicts and Settlements on the Trucking Industry, which found that there has been a proliferation of lawsuits resulting in settlements or verdicts under $1 million.